Darsh-A/Onlyfans18-/Chemistry/CHM101/Periodic Table/5. Group 15 Elements/Compounds.md

 - Exists in both trans and cis forms
 >Cis being thermodynamically more stable but also more reactive

-- Isomerization by heating gives a mixture of isomers from which cis isomer can be isolated as follows
+- Isomerization by heating gives a mixture of isomers from which cis isomer can be isolated as follows:

 $$
 \require{mhchem}\ce{ cis-N_{2}F_{2} ->[AsF_{5}] [N_{2}F]+[AsF_{6}]- ->[NaF/HF] cis-N_{2}F_{2} }